ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Java-App-Practice/README.md

 ## Practice 9: Security Best Practice

-  - Don't use expose NodePort for external Access .
+  - Number 1 : Don't use expose NodePort for external Access .
 Instead use Cloud's Provider Load Balancer -> Ingress

-  - Pinned tag version for each Container Image
+  - Number 2 : Pinned tag version for each Container Image

-  - Liveness Probe and RedinessProbe for each contrainer
+  - Number 3 : Liveness Probe and RedinessProbe for each contrainer

       - K8s manage its resources but not Container .
 Liveness Probe is the way to check that the Container running or crashing